trevordbunch/cis411_lab0/labreports/LAB_alanahinniss.md

 - The accompanying diagram of what my feature branch precisely and conceptually represents...

 # Step 5: Setup a Continuous Integration configuration

 - What is the .circleci/config.yml doing?

+There is a sequence cycle that the code is going through.
+Everything starts up and the code is then checked.
+The cahce is then restored and the dependencies for the project is still installed - it is then checked to make sure it is running properly.

 - What do the various sections on the config file do?

+Firstly, the config file tells you which version it is.
+It then shows the processes that will be carried out.
+The dependencies as well as the directory it is in can be viewed.
+Then if there are cache based on a key, it is restored.
+There is a run fuction, "yarn install" command which installs specific dependencies - which save the cache.
+The "yarn test" is runned and then returns results.

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?

+Pratically, it means that there isnt anything wrong with the build.
+Philosophically, it can be released or pushed - this shows that it is connected to the GitHub correctly.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?

+1) Check to ensure that the code passes all the requirements in which it is test for.
+2) Ensure that the project is updates regularly.
+3) Ensure that the project is secure so that it cannot be tampered with by unauthorized individuasl.

 # Step 6: Merging the feature branch